njz3/vJoyIOFeederWithFFB/README.md

 with DC motors (like Midway's ones) are also supported through third-party electronics.

-This work has been done in a few weeks thanks to  other people who paved the road before me.
+This work has been done thanks to other people who paved the road before me.

 In particular, this project is strongly based on the amazing work done by